Frequently Asked Questions

 For your own interest, you could try extracting the IFDs for your specific location and then plot up the rainfall from the storm event recorded at the nearby gauge to check the significance of the event.
 Daily values will need to be converted to unrestricted values prior to any comparison.
 Remember flooding from rainfall events can be exacerbated by blockages of infrastructure or obstacles in the usual overland flow paths.

-- My neighbour recorded xx mm in his own rain gauge which was much larger than the rainfall recorded at the Bureau gauge during the same rainfall event; was my neighbour's record included in the data base for the new IFDs?
+- My neighbour recorded xx mm in his own rain gauge which was much larger than the rainfall recorded at the Bureau gauge during the same rainfall event; was my neighbour's record included in the data base for the 2016 IFDs?

-The Bureau has made every effort to include data recorded for all large rainfall events in order to ensure the new IFDs are based on as complete a data base as possible.
+The Bureau has made every effort to include data recorded for all large rainfall events in order to ensure the 2016 IFDs are based on as complete a data base as possible.
 However, the collection of rainfall data is a complex process which needs to be undertaken by trained observers from rain gauges that meet quality control requirements specified by the Bureau in terms of instrument type, location, etc., and all rainfall stations must meet minimum record length criteria to be used in the derivation of IFD estimates.
-Therefore, records from private rain gauges were not included in the new IFDs.
+Therefore, records from private rain gauges were not included in the 2016 IFDs.

 - Climate change and the new IFDs